 I spent my formative skiing years on East Coast ice, sporting windbreaker trousers with pantyhose underneath.
 So I fully understand that, technically, you can wear just about anything and survive a day on the hill.
 But if you want to enjoy the experience and actually be comfortable, you need to pay attention to your ski pants.
 Certain conditions require different bottoms.
-Here are my go-to pants for each scenario, whether I’m skiing champagne powder or wet slush.
+Here are my go-to pants for each scenario, whether I’m skiing powder or wet slush.

 Best For: Touring